jdrichards-pursuit/week-5.1-python-theory/README.md

 ## Pandas Basic Tutorial

-To learn about Pandas and basic concepts, got to the `pandas_basic_tutorial.ipynb` file.
+To learn about Pandas and basic concepts, go to the [pandas_basic_tutorial.ipynb](./pandas_basics_lesson.ipynb) file.
 Follow the instructions in the file to complete the tutorial.

-## Pandas Challenge

 ## Resources